bruunofco/easyfast/README.md

 - ORM
 - Design Patterns

-EasyFast PHP has many other features.
+Try EasyFast PHP and share your experience.
+We love feedback!

 ## Documentation
 We are still developing the documentation, help us!

 ## Contributing
-Still in development, we asked collaboration to do a successful product, made this passionate language that is the easiest and powerful PHP.
+Still under development, we are accepting collaboration in order to create a successful tool, created on top of this passionate language PHP.

 ## License
-The EasyFast PHP framework is open-sourced software licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)
+The EasyFast PHP framework is an open-sourced software licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)

 ## About
 **Author**: Bruno Oliveira <bruno@salluzweb.com.br>